yees7/yees7/README.md

 - 👋 Hi, I’m @yees7
 - 👀 I’m interested in programming, game development, and gaming.
 - 🌱 I’m currently learning stuff about programming, mostly C++.
-- 💞️ I’m looking to collaborate on my Unity2D project similar to Diep.io.
+- 💞️ I’m looking to collaborate on a minimalistic toy language called Amber, once the main code is finished.
 - 📫 You can reach me by ...
 Email: josiahag7@gmail.com

 <!---